TamaraJoniec/tech-and-beyond/public/content/blog/javascript-array-methods.md

 const ofArray = Array.of(5); // [5], different from new Array(5)
 ```

 Creating arrays is pretty straightforward, but there are different ways to do it depending on your needs.
 The most common (and recommended) approach is the array literal syntax.
-But hey, don’t be afraid to experiment with other options like `Array.from()` if you need to convert something else into an array.
+But hey, don't be afraid to experiment with other options like `Array.from()` if you need to convert something else into an array.

 ---